PavlidisLab/rdp/docs/customization.md

 ## Building from source

-You can customize rgr by editing the publicly available source code and packaging the JAR archive yourself.
+You can customize RDP by editing the publicly available source code and packaging the JAR archive yourself.

 ```bash